A lot or a little?

 Is it any good?

 Families can talk about Brendan as a hero.
-In what way is Brendan's adventure similar to other fictional quests?
+In what way is Brendan's adventure in The Secret of Kells similar to other fictional quests?
 Who are his helpers, his mentors, his nemeses?

 Brendan disobeys his uncle, the abbott, to work with Brother Aidan on the book.
 Is his disobedience warranted?
 What would've happened if Brendan had listened?
 When is it OK to disobey?